 Weighing your options: creating your own website vs using third-party platforms

-When planning to sell services online, it’s important to evaluate all available options.
+When planning to sell services online, evaluating all available options is important.
 These often include creating your personal website or utilizing third-party platforms.
 Some folks rush into using a third-party platform because they think creating their own website is overly complicated and expensive.
 And, I’m not knocking a third-party option, but you should go into the decision with your eyes wide open.
 Here are a few pros and cons for both:

 Create your own website